shopsys/shopsys/docs/cookbook/creating-a-multidomain-design.md

 !!! hint
     If you are not familiar with `phing`, there is [a separate article](../introduction/console-commands-for-application-management-phing-targets.md) about it as well.

-### Scenario 2 - I want to change layout in left panel on my 2nd domain
+### Scenario 2 - I want to change layout in footer on my 2nd domain

-In the left panel, by default, there is a category tree and an advert box.
+In the footer, among other things, are on the right side contact phone number and email, list of articles and link to contact page.
-Let us say we want to change the elements so the advert box goes first, then the category tree.
+Let us say we want to change the elements so the list of articles goes first, then link to contact page, and the phone number and email are last.

 Open [`domains.yml`](https://github.com/shopsys/shopsys/blob/9.0/project-base/config/domains.yml) and set `design_id` parameter for your 2nd domain.